PDX-Evening-Bootcamp-Nov2015/Syllabus/README.md

 ### Hygiene

-Due to the collaborative nature of this course please take appropriate measures to make sure you are plesant to work with.
+Due to the collaborative nature of this course please take appropriate measures to make sure you are pleasant to work with.

 ## Additional Resources